How to calculate percentage? - Interactive FAQs

 Type of calculation: Calculating the percentage value of a given number (amount for hotel).

 Calculator usage: Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage of costs for the hotel as X (50) and the total trip cost as Y ($3000).
+Enter 50 [X] and $3000 [Y].
 The calculator will calculate 50% of $3000.

 Explanation using a formula: